Comprehensive advice

 PROTECT, RESTORE AND PROMOTE SUSTAINABLE USE OF TERRESTRIAL ECOSYSTEMS

 Biodiversity and healthy ecosystems are vital to life on Earth.
 Projects on SDG 15 examine ways to protect global habitats.
-Workshops on environmental education can help to raise awareness of this issue among other generations.
+Workshops on environmental education can help to raise awareness of this issue among all generations.

 click here for the project descriptions